 How to stay safe while driving in Mexico

-There are a few things you should know while driving in Mexico, from how to not to get scammed by car rental (it happened to me) to road conditions, speed limit, and other important things that you should know if you want to drive in Mexico, which I highly recommend.
+There are a few things you should know while driving in Mexico, from how not to get scammed by car rental (it happened to me) to road conditions, speed limit, and other important things that you should know if you want to drive in Mexico, which I highly recommend.
 Let’s explore them one by one.

 Tips on Car Rental

 I am going to write a specific post about it because it is a topic that deserves more attention.
-However, here I would like to share few very important tips.
+However, here I would like to share a few very important tips.

-- First of all make sure you ask for the exact breakdown of the price you are given and what it includes.
+- First of all, make sure you ask for the exact breakdown of the price you are given and what it includes.